 All individual tickets will be sold on the day and are only valid on the day of purchase.
-There will be no online tickets available to purchase this season.
 You will be required to present your ticket at the allocated time period, before crossing the bridge.
 There is no time limit on how long you spend exploring the island.

-Coach and group visits must pre-book through the North Coast Booking Office.
+Coach and group visits must pre-book through the Booking Office.
 Click here for more information on Group and Coach Visits.

 As an Area of Special Scientific Interest, we are very grateful for your support as we work to ensure that the habitat and wildlife of this special place are cared for and we hope you have an enjoyable visit.

 - Visit early in the morning to secure a ticket for the day you wish to visit

 - On the day, visitors can choose a time slot to suit their plans, subject to availability

 - While in the area be sure to visit our North Coast ‘hidden gems’ including White Park Bay and Downhill Demesne with its stunning Mussenden Temple.

 - If you fancy a challenge you can experience more of this gorgeous coastline by taking the road less travelled on the Giant’s Causeway Cliff-top Experience.

 For more information contact the Carrick-a-Rede Booking Office on Tel: 028 2073 3335 or Email Carrick-a-Rede@nationaltrust.org.uk